life and works

 and because more than hundred performances couldn't diminish the

-heart, and to the mind, to the eyes, to the ears and to the imagination".
+the eyes, the ears and the imagination".

 Borde, Essai sur la musique.